Not all infrastructure construction projects are the same. Here is a look at how there…

 The unemployment rate is at its lowest in 60 years, and what it means for your career

-Low unemployment rate is not something we normally see, but they can and do have an impact on our students and their careers after qualifying, so it’s important to look at what the current record setting lows actually mean.
+A low unemployment rate is not something we normally see, but it can and does have an impact on our students and their careers after qualifying, so it’s important to look at what the current record-setting lows actually mean.

 Its 60 years since the unemployment rate has remained below 4% for a sustained period, so these current levels mark a very different job market to the one we have been used to for the last 30 years.
 As with anything, supply and demand shape markets, and the job market is no different, with so many employed, the job market is more competitive than it has been for a very long time, and for students graduating from our courses now and in the near future, that is a very good thing indeed.

 With so many people at work and so few unemployed, employers face stiff competition for quality employees, and this is especially true of those with desirable skills, including accreditations that are required to perform some jobs.
 Skills shortages are a very real thing, as employers are struggling to find people with the right skills for the job positions they are desperate to fill, and nowhere is that more evident than in the construction industry.

 Of course, what that means for those with the right skills and qualifications, is that they are in demand, and wages are rising as a result.
 For heavy machinery operators, crane operators, riggers, and other construction positions that require training and accreditation, this means a great time to be building a career.
 Not only are there plenty of jobs on offer, but the wages being offered are rising, and for the right people, this can be an incredible opportunity.